M-A-R-P/M-A-R-P/README.md

 <h1 align="center">Hi 👋, Nice to see you!<br>Welcome to My GitHub Profile</h1>
 <h1 align="center">I'm Abu Rayhan Prince</h1>
-<h3 align="center"></p>Highly motivated, goal oriented, knowledge-thirsty, naturally curious person who love to apply knowledge and skills in a pragmatic way to solve real world problems.
-I possess an innate curiosity that fuels my quest for continuous learning and development.
-I have a strong passion for scientific inquiry and a desire to contribute to cutting-edge research and innovation.</h3>
+<h3 align="center">My objective is to embark upon a career, which can give me continuous growth opportunities and enable me to use all my skills towards achieving organizational goals and objectives.
+I always work to improve my knowledge base in the area of my profession.</h3>

 - 🔭 I’m graduated with a BSc in Computer Science and Engineering from Green University of Bangladesh

-- 🌱 I’m currently learning Software System Design, Manual and Automation Testing, Advanced DS & Algo, Data Analytics, Machine Learning
+- 🌱 I’m currently learning System Design, Machine Learning, and Deep Learning Architecture for CyberSec.

 - 👯 I’m looking to contribute on Open Source Projects

-- 👯 My Area of Interest's are Computer Technology, Data Science & AI, Computer Vision, Cybersecurity
+- 👯 My Area of Interest's are AI for autonomous critical embedded systems, End-to-end security architecture for intelligent network systems.

 - 👨‍💻 All of my works are available at https://github.com/M-A-R-P